clin045/pywikidef/README.md

 pywikidef
 =========

-Python script that gives detailed definitions of a list of terms from Wikipedia
+Python script that gives detailed definitions of a list of terms from Wikipedia.
+Requires BeautifulSoup4.